Altinity/terraform-aws-eks-clickhouse/docs/blueprint.md

 ./install.sh
 ```

 > This will take a few minutes to complete.
-Once it's done, you will see the output of the `terraform apply` command, including the `kubeconfig` file for the EKS cluster.
+Once it's done, you will see the output of the `terraform apply` command, including the `kubeconfig` setup for the EKS cluster.

 ### Verify